Kingston is the capital city and the largest city of Jamaica, consisting of two major sections: downtown and uptown.

 OVERALL RISK : HIGH

 When the overall crime risk is in question, the crime levels are high in Kingston.
 Gang violence and shootings are common.
-Credit card and ATM fraud is increasing in Kingston, so take care when using credit cards and be aware of your surroundings when using ATMs.
+Credit card and ATM fraud are increasing in Kingston, so take care when using credit cards and be aware of your surroundings when using ATMs.

 TRANSPORT & TAXIS RISK : MEDIUM

 You can drive here, but if you do not know the city of Kingston, it is advisable not to drive in the city.
 You might get in trouble and a real danger if you get lost in the dangerous city areas.
 Road accidents and fatalities are common due to speeding and drink-driving.
-Only use Jamaica Tourist Board approved taxis or minibuses with a prominent blue JTB sticker on the front windscreen.
+Only use Jamaica Tourist Board approved taxis or minibusses with a prominent blue JTB sticker on the front windscreen.
 You will recognize official taxis if it has red license plates that start with PPV.
 If you ride a motorcycle, you must wear a helmet.

 PICKPOCKETS RISK : HIGH

 Pickpockets aim is always a robbery and tourists are frequent targets.
 There are mobile police patrols everywhere, but you still should not walk alone in isolated areas even during the day.
 Pickpockets usually operate around ATMs, so be very watchful when taking money from ATMs.
 Also, avoid using buses at night.
 Sometimes even hotels and resorts robberies can occur.
-If you are attacked or robbed, it is better not resist, since criminals are often armed and you could be seriously injured or even killed.
+If you are attacked or robbed, it is better not to resist, since criminals are often armed and you could be seriously injured or even killed.

 NATURAL DISASTERS RISK : MEDIUM